Stephanie Schweitzer

 Stephanie Schweitzer (born 16 September 1992) is an Australian athletics competitor.
-She was selected to represent Australia at the 2012 Summer Paralympics in athletics but did not medal.
+She was selected to represent Australia at the 2012 Summer Paralympics in athletics.

 Personal

 Schweitzer was born on 16 September 1992, and went to Baulkham Hills High School in Baulkham Hills, New South Wales.
 She was born with a learning disability.
 As of 2012, she works as a personal trainer.